videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/introduction.md

 ## Introduction

-The `Meeting` class includes properties, methods and meeting-event-listener-class for managing a meeting, participants, video, audio and share streams, messaging and UI customisation.
+The `Meeting` class includes properties, methods and meeting-event-listener-class for managing a meeting, participants, video, audio and share streams, messaging and UI customization.

 import LinksGrid from "../../../../../src/theme/LinksGrid";
 import properties from "./../data/meeting-class/properties.json";